Trans Lifeline: Leadership transitions

 In November 2016, in response to a Tumblr post accusing Trans Lifeline's founders of embezzlement and harassment, the organization published an article on their Medium page denying the allegations of embezzlement and explaining their decision to directly confront individuals who they believe facilitate transphobia.
-However, Chaubal and Martela were dismissed by the organization's board of directors in 2018 after an internal review found they had diverted money to unapproved personal purchases and side projects.
+However, Chaubal and Martela were dismissed by the organization's board of directors in 2018 after an internal review found they had diverted $353,703 to unapproved personal purchases and side projects.
 Chaubal and Martela were able to repay $8,585, and in June 2018, agreed to mediation with Trans Lifeline in which they would repay the remaining amount over the next ten years, in lieu of lawsuit or other recovery.

-They were replaced by Sam Ames as interim Executive Director and Tiffany St. Bunny as Director of Operations.
+They were replaced by Sam Ames as interim executive director and Tiffany St. Bunny as Director of Operations.
 Then-Deputy Executive Director Elena Rose Vera succeeded Ames in March 2019 before stepping down herself in September 2021.

 Microgrants

 In 2017, the organization merged with Trans Assistance Project in order to address a socioeconomic component of the trans support.
 The merger became the organization's microgrants program, which gifted small grants to trans people who were in need of funds to cover the fees associated with legal name and gender marker changes, as well as with updated identification documents.
 The organization's guiding ethos was "justice-oriented collective community aid," a concept the organization promoted based on the belief that both economic justice and having affirming trans community are part of and key to trans liberation.

 The organization also oversaw a program to support incarcerated trans people, called Inside Advocacy.
 The project provided funds for trans people's commissaries so that they could afford "basic comforts" while imprisoned.
 The program also worked to provide microgrants to trans people in ICE detention.

 Trans Lifeline suspended its microgrants program at the end of November 2023, citing falling donations and increased demand for services caused by an increase in anti-trans legislative efforts.
-At time of its suspension, the program had donated approximately $1.5 million USD in grants averaging $500 per person, with later grants slightly larger due to inflation.
+At time of its suspension, the program had donated approximately US$1.5 million in grants averaging $500 per person, with later grants slightly larger due to inflation.

 Expansions and reductions

 As of June 2020, the organization had set in motion a Spanish language extension in order to serve Spanish-speakers calling the hotline.
 This involved recruiting multilingual volunteer staff to answer calls.
 The new service serving the Spanish speaking community went into effect on July 1, 2020.

-Facing a $2.5 million USD budget shortfall at the end of 2023, the hotline suspended operations for a two-week hiatus, beginning December 18.
+Facing a US$2.5 million budget shortfall at the end of 2023, the hotline suspended operations for a two-week hiatus, beginning December 18.
 It resumed in the new year with reduced operating days and hours.